Birmingham Commercial Carrier Accident Lawyers

 - Lost earning capacity

 - Mental anguish

 You can file a lawsuit against the negligent truck driver if the insurance company denies your claim or won’t settle for an adequate amount of money.

 You could recover punitive damages in a lawsuit if you can provide clear and convincing evidence of the at-fault party’s fraud, malice, oppression, or wantonness.
 This form of compensation is meant to punish the defendant for their misconduct.

 Deadline to File a Lawsuit

 There’s a deadline you must follow if you want to sue the commercial carrier driver or company for your injuries.
 Alabama has a two-year statute of limitations.
 That means you have to file your lawsuit within two years from the date of the crash.
 If the statute expires, you could lose your right to pursue compensation through the court system.

 If you sustained injuries in a commercial carrier accident due to someone else’s negligent behavior, contact Farris, Riley & Pitt, LLP today.
 We’re available 24/7 to take your call.
 One of our Birmingham commercial carrier accident lawyers will be happy to meet with you for a free consultation to discuss your case.
-Call us now at (205) 324-1212 to learn more about what we can do for you.
+Call us now at (205) 324-1212, or contact us online to learn more about what we can do for you.